Alfresco/alfresco-ng2-components/docs/process-services-cloud/services/process-list-cloud.service.md

 ## Activiti 7

-If you are generating a project for activiti7 you need to add in the **app.config.json** the list of the apps that you desire to use.
+If you are generating a project for Activiti 7, you must add the list of apps you want to use in **app.config.json** .

 For example :